Scripter17/url-cleaner/format.md

 - If it is empty, it is ignored.

+- If "brief unchanged" is enabled and it begins with an `=`, it is a success result whose input was already clean.

 - If it begins with an ASCII letter, it is a success result containing its task's cleaned URL.

-- If it begins with `-`, it is an error result and the rest of the line is a (possibly empty) error message of unspecified format.
+- If it begins with `-`, it is an error result.

+  - If "brief error" is disabled, the rest of the line is a possibly empty string detailing the error.

+  - If "brief error" is enabeld, the rest of the line is empty.